lucidarch/docs/content/validation/_index.md

 ## Domain-Driven Validation

-Often times validation is a matter of context, and domains in Lucid are an ideal place encapsulate functionality, and form requests fit perfectly there! e.g. `Domains/{domain}/Requests/{Request}.php`
+Often times validation is a matter of context, and domains in Lucid are an ideal place to encapsulate functionality, and form requests fit perfectly there! e.g. `Domains/{domain}/Requests/{Request}.php`

-Eventually we'd end up with a categorical directory structure that protects our validation files from growing to an unmanageable amount.
+Eventually we'd end up with a categorical directory structure that protects our validation files from becoming unmanageable.

 {{<columns>}}
 **Form Requests**